Here are some common questions I get asked by writers about this gig:

 How do I get paid to write?

 Write a lot.
+Listen to feedback.
 Get better.
-Research the places you want to write for.
+Research the magazines, websites, newspapers, publications you want to write for.
+Become a fan of those publications, read them, study them, get to know what they look for in a writer.
 Follow their pitch instructions very carefully.
 Take the leap.
+Listen to your rejections but don’t let them get you down.
+Keep pitching.

 How do I get better at writing?